Daily Kos Login Troubleshooting

 Can you find the login link?

-We do our best with site design, but it's not always as obvious to everyone as we think.
-The link is found at the upper right corner of any page, a white head icon on orange next to "Log in" in black.
-(When your cursor is over either the icon or the words, the color will change.)
+There is a login link at the upper right corner of any page.
+The link will always display the text "Log in;" some pages will also show an icon of a white head outline on orange.
+(When your cursor is over either the icon or the words, the colors will change.)
 Click on it to get the drop-down window to login.
-It's generally more reliable if you login with your username and password.
+It's generally more reliable if you login with your username and password, though logging in with your email associated with the account plus your password will also work--provided you remember which email address is the one of record.

-You can also go directly to the login page at http://www.dailykos.com/login
+You can also go directly to the Daily Kos login page.

 When your account is created, you must authenticate your email address by clicking on a link in an email sent to you.
-Unsuccessful login attempts are sometimes the first hints that something went awry in that process, which is not an uncommon occurrence.
-Contact Helpdesk if you think that's the problem so we can manually activate your account.
+Unsuccessful login attempts are sometimes the first hints that something went awry in that process, which happens relatively often.
+Open a Help Desk ticket if you think that's the problem so we can manually activate your account.

 Have you tried resetting your password?